robinpdev/bevy_fastdev_start/README.md

 ## running
 - To start running your debug build, run ```just runhot```
-- If you want to hot patch a function, annotate it with #[hot]
+- If you want to hot patch a function, annotate it with
 - To restart the entire scene (e.g. when you changed the setup function), press R in the bevy window